 A moody, dark supernatural cop drama centered around Dr. Randal Horne, a physician who killed one of his patients by using a drug his colleagues knew was unsafe.
 A murder case where the dead body has an invisible head brings him into contact with Detective Joely Huffman and two CDC agents.
 Together they must track down a rogue researcher whose experiments with a retrovirus now have a body count.
 The second case for this unlikely team brings them to a small town, looking for an explanation for an animal attack… that looks suspiciously like werewolves.

 I loved the diversity of the team, not just in terms of gender and race, but also in personality, and the X-Files vibe was right up my alley.
 It says it’s Volume 1, but lucky for us it doesn’t end on a cliffhanger, since there was never a second installment.
-(I’d buy it, though, if it turned up now.
+(I’d buy a sequel, though, if it turned up now.
 Just sayin’.)

 Sadly under-recognized desert-based fantasy about monster-hunter Irro and his assistant Hari facing off against a cult that wants to destroy all monsters – with no regard for the drastic side effects on the people in their town.
 It’s very much a tale of “man versus organized religion run amok,” but grounded in Irro and Hari’s personal experience and relationship as things around them get worse and they’re forced to fight back.
 The art is cartoonish in style, but never silly, and always just exactly enough to get the job done, nothing extra or wasted.
 C-Man and I both had a great time reading it, and it stands up perfectly on re-reading.

 (This is also known in our house as “that book about poor Monkey Girl” and if you read it, you’ll see what we mean.)

 Publisher Archaia put out parts 1 and 2 of three, but never the third, so you really have to get the self-published complete edition.